charlesdwmorrison/L6/README.md

 As you can see from the above, L6 also has a PerfMetrics class which performs calculations on the results and which you can assert against to determine if the test passed or failed.

-There is also a class to send the requests which is a simple RestSharp client.
-The send request class also performs the correlation specified in the script.
+There is also a RestSharp client class which sends the requests and performs the correlations defined in the script.

 ## Planned Enhancements
 - GUI with a chart to show response time and throughput.
 This will be done as [Blazor WebAssembly Progressive Web App](https://devblogs.microsoft.com/visualstudio/building-a-progressive-web-app-with-blazor).
+- Examples showing how to use a CSV file as data input.
 - Create scripts programmatically by importing .har files.
 - Run multiple scripts at the same to create a load scenario.
 - Create a console version in order to execute from the command line.
 (I'm not 100% sure this is a goal.)